A shorter version of this article was published on Guardian Travel.

 Amazingly, city centre bees actually produce forest honey, since they’re just 1km from the nearest forest.
 “Bloggers said the honey would be black because of the pollution,” says Petrovčič, but the urban bees produce even healthier honey than country bees since they tend not to come into contact with pesticides.
 There are more immediate concerns for beekeepers than pollution: bees can’t forage in rain.
 2014's wet summer in Slovenia meant less than 500 tons of honey were produced, compared to 2,400 in 2013 and 2,000 in 2015.
 Also, the fatal threat of varroa mite infestations always looms.
 The British bee crisis stems from the same issues – last year’s honey harvest was down 34% because of “poor and variable weather” – with extra threats posed by extensive use of pesticides and depleting flower habitats.

-Visitors to Slovenia who aren’t bee fiends will find there’s plenty more to the country, and with growing choice in places to stay.
+Visitors to Slovenia who aren’t bee fiends will find there’s plenty more to the country (check out this incredibly comprehensive guide here), and with growing choice in places to stay.
 The magnificent “Alpine jewel” of Lake Bled really can’t be missed – and I’ll join the locals in recommending the gloriously calorific local speciality, kremsnita (Bled cream cake).

 Without wishing to be controversial, nearby Lake Bohinj might even be more stunning – and you can have an energy-efficient stay at the nearby Bohinj Park ECO Hotel.
 If honey massage isn’t your thing, the city of Maribor has plenty more to offer – it’s in the Guinness Book of World Records for having the world’s oldest grape vine.
 After marvelling at the over-400-year-old vine, pop inside for a wine tasting (though not from the Old Vine – our guide says the wine it produces isn’t the best).
 A city tour in Ljubljana is a must, with or without a tour of the city’s apiaries, and for a slightly different city break experience stay at Ljubljana at Posest Trnulja.
 Located on a beautiful country estate with an organic farm, just a short drive from Ljubljana’s city centre, guests stay in wooden “bio apartments” and are served organic meals.
 Stewed donkey, anyone?